SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   ansible as configuration management while configuring the big project, another name of ansible ?
 - Why we din't prefer manual configuration over ansible and shellscript ?
 - What are the advantages of terraform ?
 V,C,A,I,C,A,M,H.
-- What is declarative in terraform ?
-- How to install terraform and setup ?
+- What is declarative in terraform and How to install terraform and setup ?
 - Install "hashicorp terraform extension" to get colors.
-- How to get authentication to AWS to push the created infra ? aws CLI install
+- How to get authentication to AWS to push the created infra ? "aws CLI install"
-- How to test wether the aws CLI is installed or not in cmd & gitbash ? aws --version
+- How to test wether the aws CLI is installed or not in cmd & gitbash ? "aws --version"
-- If credentials are not found then use "aws configure"
-- Before "aws configure" you need to create terraform administrator user in IAM ?
+- If credentials are not found, then "aws configure" Before "aws configure" you need to create terraform administrator user in IAM ?
-- Where the credentials like Secret-key and Access-key will be saved ?
+- Where the credentials like Secret-key and Access-key will be saved ? in ".aws" folder
 - What is the syntax of terrafrom to create any resources & what we call this syntax of terraform ?
 - What is the importance of provider in terraform & what is the extension of terrafrom to save ?
 - Where to run the terraform commands ?
+Terraform commands should be run in gitbash.
 - What are the terraform commands and what is their functionality ?
-- Terraform commands should be run in gitbash.
 - What is variable syntax ?
-- Is really data-type in variable syntax is important ?
+Is really data-type in variable syntax is important ?
+NO!
 - Go through this https://github.com/daws-76s/terraform
 - We can also give Access-key and Secret-keys under region to get authentication to AWS in provider section, under region, but why we dint prefer this ?
-- Why we only use aws CLI to authenticate ?
+Thats why we aws CLI to authenticate ?
 - So Dont push the Access-key and Secret-key to the github (or) internet for safety reasons.
 - Go through the all files in Terraform folder in VS.